opop999/TI_monitoring_fb_political_ads_2023/README_appendix_variables_explained.md

 ### Key disclaimers to the research:

--Only entites with at least one political ad since 13 April 2022 are included in the summary tables.
+-Only entites with at least one political ad ran since 1st July 2022 are included in the summary tables.

 -Some monitored ads are not textual and only contain image/video, so we cannot assess their length in words.

--A small minority of ads in other currency than CZK have been converted according to the Czech National Bank (CNB) exchange rate on 17th September, 2022
+-A small minority of ads in other currency than CZK have been converted according to the Czech National Bank (CNB) exchange rate on 7th December, 2022
 * For some currencies, such as VND, CNB does not provide daily exchange rate.
 In this case, monthly exchange rate is used.

 -We had to exclude a couple of advertisers from our coverage due to the limitations on the part of the Facebook Ads API.